go0ty/led-pi/README.md

 ### Description

-Raspberry Pi project created for powering a magical light show driven by the movements of its wearer.
+Raspberry Pi project created for powering a magical light show on an LED strip driven by the movements of its wearer.

 ### Usage